Manesha03/Habit-Tracker/README.md

 - **Mood Journal**: Log moods with emojis, date/time, and view past entries in a list or calendar
 - **Hydration Reminder**: Notifications to drink water at chosen intervals
 - **Advanced Feature**:
   - Home-screen Widget showing today’s habit completion
-  - (Optional: Sensor integration for steps or mood tracking)
-  - Simple charts (MPAndroidChart) to track weekly mood trends

 ---